 - Cloud site - Click the link to view the website in your browser, served by the Acquia Cloud server.

-- Git or SVN - The location of your website's code base in your Acquia Cloud version control system.
+- Git - The location of your website's code base in your Acquia Cloud version control system.
 Click the clipboard icon to copy this URL.
 You can then use it at the command line or in a client to make changes to your code repository.
 For more information, see Managing your code and Sending updates to your code repository.